eylles/xterm-nvim/README.md

 ### help output

-The 3 scripts support the `-h` flag to show help messages, consult them before using.
+The 4 scripts support the `-h` flag to show help messages, consult them before using, the scripts that have a config file (gnvim, tmux-nvim) will generate the default config when a config file does not exist, even when run with the -h option.

+Pro gamer tip: use this to your advantage.

+### gnvim

+The script jumping through the hoops to wrap the `x-terminal-emulator`, by default it will want to use tmux via the `tmux-nvim` wrapper, but it can also work without tmux, just enable the option in the config file.

 ### vim-anywhere